 WHAT WE DO

 Today in Iran, people are imprisoned for simply voicing their opinions.
-United for Iran empowers a growing global network of issue experts, organizers and activists to create an Iran where civil liberties are respected.
+United for Iran empowers a growing global network of issue experts, coders, developers, and activists to create an Iran where civil liberties are respected.
+Our technologies empower Iranians to keep informed, voice their beliefs, stand up for the values and organize.
 Our campaigns raise public awareness and directly pressure the Islamic Republic of Iran to spare lives, release prisoners and stop persecutions.

-The global United for Iran community acts on behalf of individuals, their families, and the community of people working for a free Iran through organizing, online advocacy and public education.
+The global United for Iran community acts on behalf of individuals, their families, and the community of people working for a free Iran through technological innovation, online advocacy, and public education.
 Since 2009, more than 250,000 people from 110 cities have participated in actions and events sponsored by United for Iran.

 TECHNOLOGY: IRANCUBATOR + APP DEVELOPMENT

-We wanted to bridge the gap in technology and social change and in 2014 began developing apps to enhance civic engagement and government transparency.
-In the spring of 2016, we launched IranCubator, a two-year contest-focused project that leverages and builds the capacity of both civil society and developers.
-We are supporting creation of 15-20 applications that directly empower Iranian citizens to connect, organize, share and disseminate critical information.
-Apps could range from documenting and reporting on domestic abuse to sharing information about wheelchair accessible locations in various cities or a game that teaches best water conservation practices.
+We wanted to bridge the gap in technology and social change.
+In 2014, we began developing apps to enhance civic engagement and government transparency.
+In the spring of 2016, we launched IranCubator, a two-year contest-focused project to leverage and build the capacity of both civil society and developers.
+We developed about a dozen applications that directly empower Iranian citizens to connect, organize, share and disseminate critical information.
+Apps that range from documenting and reporting on domestic abuse, keeping Iranian voters informed and giving them an easy to use and practical platform to share their voice.